18 Jun What is Compliance? And Other Common Reseller Questions

-The government regulates the communication industry.
-After all, communication is considered a necessary service, like water and electricity, and is therefore governed by state and federal laws to protect consumers from number slamming, price gouging, and a host of other fraudulent practices.
+State and federal laws regulate the communication industry, because it is considered a necessary service, like water and electricity.
+This, therefore, protects consumers from number slamming, price gouging, and a host of other fraudulent practices.
 At the base level, telecom compliance is making sure you adhere to these regulations by filing the correct paperwork, paying the necessary taxes, and finally, following the best practices of telecom.
 Failure to meet these regulations could leave you with large fines and long delays in business transactions.

 How does the government enforce compliance?

 The Federal Communications Commission, an independent agency overseen by Congress, is in charge of implementing and enforcing regulations at a national level.

 At the state level, there are public service commissions (PSCs) or public utilities commissions (PUCs) to govern and regulate the rates and services of a public utility.
 Such as electricity, water, telecommunications, etc. Their job is to make sure you’re meeting the minimum requirements for service and charging the proper rates for that service.

 How do I become Compliant?

 It’s a relatively simple process.
 We’ve outlined the basics in the post “Getting Started with Telecommunications Compliance.”

 Being in a “non-regulated” state when it comes to VoIP doesn’t mean you don’t have responsibilities.
 In fact, you may still need to file reports and returns to the regulatory board.
 There are the normal registration requirements:

 - The Secretary of State.
 If you’re doing business with the boundaries of a certain state, that state’s government wants to know who you are.
 Additionally, they can contact you in an official capacity.

 - The Department of Revenue.
-In almost all cases, there is some form of tax or fee that will be charged on the transactions you provide (E911 registration, sales tax, etc) come with some form of tax or fee.
-So, registering with your state’s department of revenue will enable you to pay those taxes and fees to the proper entities.
+In almost all cases, the transactions you provide (E911 registration, sales tax, etc) come with some form of tax or fee.
+So, registering with your state’s department of revenue will enable you to pay those taxes/fees to the proper entities.

 I’m a small operation and would appreciate a helping hand when it comes to compliance.
 Is there anyone I can contact?